 Authentication using RSA private keys

-All service accounts have GCP-managed key pairs which are regularly rotated, and the private keys are held in escrow by the platform and cannot be accessed directly.
+All service accounts have Google Cloud-managed key pairs which are regularly rotated, and the private keys are held in escrow by the platform and cannot be accessed directly.

 It's also possible to manually create a user-managed key pair.
-GCP will generate the private/public keys, storing the public key, and provides the private key to the user.
-The key pair expires 10 years from creation, and will be unable to authenticate to Google when the key pair is deleted from the service account.
+Google Cloud will generate the private/public keys, storing the public key, and provides the private key to the user.
+The key pair will be unable to authenticate to Google when the key pair is deleted from the service account.

 Authorization using Cloud IAM policies